MicrosoftDocs/sql-docs/docs/analytics-platform-system/polybase-configure-hadoop-security.md

 ---
-title: "Configure PolyBase Hadoop security in Analytics Platform System | Microsoft Docs"
+title: "Configure PolyBase Hadoop security in Analytics Platform System"
 description: Explains how to configure PolyBase in Parallel Data Warehouse to connect to external Hadoop.
 author: mzaman1
 ms.prod: sql